UFC Fight Night: Arlovski vs. Barnett: Predictions & Analysis

 Bang

-There's a real Elo separation here: Bang at 951 versus Hein at 818.
-That 133-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Bang at 952 versus Hein at 845.
+That 108-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Hein throws significantly more leather — a 0.2 sig. strike per minute gap.
 Hein is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Hein has tighter striking defense, making opponents miss more often.

-**The Pick: Nick Hein over Tae Hyun Bang.** We're leaning Hein here at 71%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+The Pick: Nick Hein over Tae Hyun Bang.
+We're leaning Hein here at 69%, a solid but not overwhelming edge.
+The market implies 73% for Hein, but our model sees only 69%.
+That 5-point gap favoring Bang is worth watching.

 Jessin Ayari vs Jim Wallhead